w8fyz/AnimateGUI/README.md

 # AnimateGUI
 Want to create a animation in a minecraft GUI ?
 Try this !

+**NEW : You can download the compiled API here : https://www.spigotmc.org/resources/animategui.89762/**

 With this, you will be able to create some cool animations like *this !*
 ![alt text](https://fyzproject.fr/cdn/animation_example.gif "Animation example")